 • Sofa: 84" long x 37" deep x 35" tall

 • Demi Sofa: 73" long x 37" deep x 35" tall

 • Love Seat: 60" long x 37" deep x 35" tall

 • Chair: 36" long x 37" deep x 35" tall

 • Ottoman: 26" long x 20" deep x 19" tall

 • Seat depth: 20"

 Available in 50 Colourways

-We've got the Danforth online in two colourways, and in-store in two others.
+We've got the Danforth online in several colourways, and in-store in two others.
 To comfort-test and see fabric samples for the full range, drop into the store.